jf514/SampleCode/javascript/articulated_vehicle/README.md

 2. Run "npx serve ." from this directory

-3. Click on the link to open a browser
+3. Click on either link to open a browser